110/Book-Genre-Classification/README.md

 The main conclusion was that the title of the book tells us a lot more about the contents of the book when compared to it's cover.
 The entire project was done in Python.

 Xcetion+Glove1 jupyter notebook has the necessary code.
 Many features were extracted using on the fly code and saved into pickle files, which are being imported in the give jupyer notebook.
 Since some of these saved pickle files are pre-trained GloVe vectors, they are around 250 MB, which exceed GitHub's requirment that each file be less than 25 MB.
-Because of this, we are not able to provide them right now, but the repository will be updated with a external link to download them.
+Because of this, we are not able to provide them right now.

 Main collaborators for this project were: [Ganesh Biradar](https://github.com/biradarganesh25), [Aravind Varier](https://github.com/aravindvarier)